 WazirX Withdrawal fees

 WazirX charges a withdrawal fee amounting to 0.0005 BTC when you withdraw BTC.
 This fee is below the global industry average and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+The global industry average is 0.000812 BTC per BTC-withdrawal, so WazirX is roughly 40% lower than that.

 When it comes to deposit methods, WazirX allows wire transfer deposits but not credit card deposits.
 To our knowledge, only one Indian cryptocurrency exchange allows credit card deposits at all (BITSSA).